HackerEarth/news.hackerearth.com/_posts/2015-04-29-advanced-plagiarism-detector.md

 <img src="/images/plagiarism.png">

 The Plagiarism Report is not an *absolute* decision.
-The tool does minute level checks to find similarities and generates a report for the recruiter to review.
+The tool does minute level checks to find similarities and generates a report for the recruiter to review and take viable decision based on it.

 *Send email to support@hackerearth.com for any bugs or suggestions.*